The Cost of Applying to Medical School

 Before you’re even accepted to medical school, you’ll have some admissions-related costs to cover, the most significant of which involve the AMCAS® application service and the MCAT® exam.

-Fees related to your medical school application itself are likely to comprise your largest expense.
+The fees related to your medical school application are likely to comprise your largest expense.
 Usually, these costs will fall into the following three categories:

 The majority of medical schools require a secondary application.
 Those fees typically range from $25 to $100.
 If you qualify for the AAMC’s Fee Assistance Program, some medical schools will waive the secondary application fee.